The Communards discography

-Discography for the 1980s pop duo The Communards.
+This is a comprehensive listing of the discography by British synth-pop duo The Communards.
 Both of their studio albums, Communards and Red, reached the top ten and achieved Platinum status in the UK.
 The Communards had success during the latter part of the decade with two hit studio albums and nine hit singles.
 Since their demise, there has been some commercial success with the releases of various compilation albums.